matthijskooijman/arduino-dsmr/README.md

 	>;

-The syntax is a bit weird because of the template magic used, but the above essentially defines a struct with two members.
+The syntax is a bit weird because of the template magic used, but the above essentially defines a struct with members for each field to be parsed.
+For each field, there is also an associated `xxx_present` member, which can be used to check whether the field was present in the parsed data (if it is false, the associated field contains uninitialized data).
 There is some extra stuff in the background, but the `MyData` can be used just like the below struct.
 It also takes up the same amount of space.

 	struct MyData {
+		bool identification_present;
 		String identification;
+		bool power_delivered_present;
 		FixedValue power_delivered;
 	};